dashingsoft/pyarmor/docs/reference/man.rst

             Use this option multiple times to bind multiple machines

 Bind obfuscated script to specified device.
-Now only harddisk serial number, ethernet address and IPv4 address are available.
+Now only hard disk serial number, Ethernet address and IPv4 address are available.

 For example::